 Our LGBTQIA+ Chaplaincy Service is designed to create a safe space for people over 18 years old (and their families and friends), where they can be confident that their lived experience is listened to with compassion and respect, and that there is appropriate pastoral and spiritual care available.
-The chaplaincy is there for any person with questions, concerns, or pastoral needs relating to issues of gender or sexuality, at a time when these cannot be taken for granted.
+The chaplaincy is there for any person with questions, concerns, or pastoral needs relating to issues of gender or sexuality.
+It is also there for those who want talk about other matters in a safe space, at a time when this cannot be taken for granted.

 The service also aims to learn from the insights of LGBTQIA+ people about being church together.
 It is an initiative of the bishop’s staff of the diocese, who are committed to this service providing the highest standard of pastoral care across the whole church and in the best traditions of the ministry of chaplaincy.

 You can download a poster to advertise the chaplaincy at your church.

 The LGBTQIA+ Chaplaincy Service is needed because LGBTQIA+ people within the diocese have requested it.
 Right now, some LGBTQIA+ people (and others with questions, concerns or pastoral needs relating to issues of gender or sexuality) can find it difficult to find safe places in which they can open the conversations they need to have.

 The Church is seeking to understand diversity and trying to discern how to respond pastorally and theologically to the questions raised by realities such as same-sex marriage, gender variance or intersex conditions.
 The Church of England webpage Living in Love and Faith (LLF) explains more.
 However, there remain particular pastoral and spiritual needs arising from problematic encounters that LGBTQIA+ people often experience within the institutional Church.